-Source: Department of Land and Survey, 2020
+Source: Department of Land and Survey, DLS, 2020

-Due to the previously described characteristics, in order to serve as suitable site for a school construction, road networks must carefully be assessed to specify the most suitable traffic management plan that includes safe access for the Civil Defence Department (CDD), sufficient
+Due to the previously described characteristics, road access and traffic is limited to residential traffic.
+Nevertheless, in order to serve as suitable site for a school construction, the road networks must be carefully assessed to specify the most suitable traffic management plan that includes safe access for the Civil Defence Department (CDD), sufficient road width, capacity of roads for children and parents bus drop off avoiding congestions and dangerous situations.